wgbrown/PBILearningResources/DataEngineer/PowerBI.md

 [Cross drill - drill to new report](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-cross-report-drill-through) and [video walktrough](https://www.youtube.com/watch?v=OcZr_70OGPo&t=4s)

-##Data security - restricing access to a subset of the data based on the user
-[Basic Row Level Security -RLS](https://docs.microsoft.com/en-us/power-bi/admin/service-admin-rls) and [walk through](https://www.sqlshack.com/introduction-to-row-level-security-in-power-bi/)
+**Data security** - Restricing access to a subset of the data based on the user [Basic Row Level Security -RLS](https://docs.microsoft.com/en-us/power-bi/admin/service-admin-rls) and [walk through](https://www.sqlshack.com/introduction-to-row-level-security-in-power-bi/)
 Remember that users with RW access to the workspace (Admin, Contributer or Member) will NOT have RLS rules applid.
 As editors, they could remove themselves from the role so security is not applied.
 It is a best pratice to distribute content via APPs and not the workspaces.
 [APPS](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-apps)